Is a calorie deficit necessary to lose weight?

 Dr. Westman and others have said that ‘of course calories do matter’.
 Does this mean that we need to achieve a deficit of 500 calories a day, whilst also consuming 20 g of carbs?

-As patients get closer to ideal body weight, some calorie restriction might be helpful but I am not an advocate for constant fasting for women due to the stress and hypoglycemia that invariably follows this.
+As patients get closer to ideal body weight, some calorie restriction might be helpful but I am not an advocate for constant or prolonged fasting for women due to the stress that may follow this.
 If you want to do a 48-hour fast once every couple of months, I think that is OK however, the rest of the time you should have adequate calories for daily needs.
-I hope this illustrates the thought but great?
-These thoughts would be entirely different for males.

 Periods have stopped after eating low carb